aridiosilva/DesignPrinciplesAndPatterns/README.md

 ## Introduction

+>
-> - *Subclasses should be substitutable for their base classes.*
+> *Subclasses should be substitutable for their base classes.*
+>
+>  or If type X extends type Y then an object of type X can always be used wherever an object of type Y is expected.
+>

 This principle was coined by *Barbar Liskov* in her work regarding *data abstraction* and *type theory*.
 It also derives from the concept of *Design by Contract (DBC)* by
 Bertrand Meyer.